-The financial statements have been prepared under the requirements of clause 33 of the Scheme trust deed and in accordance with the Financial Market Conduct Act 2013 (FMCA).
-A description of the Scheme and funding arrangements is outlined in note 1.
+The financial statements have been prepared under the requirements of clause 42 of the Scheme trust deed and in accordance with the Financial Market Conduct Act 2013 (FMCA).

 Statement of Compliance

 These financial statements comply with the New Zealand Equivalents to International Financial Reporting Standards (NZ IFRS) and other applicable Financial Reporting Standards, as appropriate for profit-oriented entities and also with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board.